juan-medina/sneze/README.md

 ## Getting Started
 To get started, simply follow the instructions in the [Getting Started](GETTING_STARTED.MD) guide.

+## Examples

+SNEZE comes with a few examples to help you get started.
+You can find them in the [examples](examples) folder.

 ## Dependencies

 SNEZE is powered by these incredible projects: